ltakouay18/Mobile_App_for_Lottery_Players/README.md

 # Mobile_App_for_Lottery_Players
 ## Data Information

+In this project we will use historical lottery winning numbers data and Python code to create a prediction algorithm for new lottery numbers combinations.

-The original 6/49 Canadian Lottery historical winning datasets can be accessed at this [link] (https://www.kaggle.com/datasets/datascienceai/lottery-dataset)
+The original 6/49 Canadian Lottery historical winning datasets can be accessed at this [link] (https://www.kaggle.com/datasets/datascienceai/lottery-dataset).

 This project will only utilize information from the following columns
 * NUMBER DRAWN 1
 * NUMBER DRAWN 2